-Cardiology is undergoing a gender flip, with a huge increase in the number of women training to be cardiologists (today 70% of cardiologists in training are women).
+Cardiology is undergoing a gender flip, with a huge increase in the number of women training to be cardiologists.
 To address this, the ESC has launched the Women in ESC Initiative to ensure that women coming into the field are sufficiently armed for successful careers.

 The ESC offers grants for its members to attend the innovative executive education programme of the Saïd Business School of the University of Oxford, United Kingdom.
 The course introduces different ways of dealing with organizational challenges and provides women with tools for finding a career strategy that works for them.

 FInd out more and discover the winners